boyab9184/WR/README.md

 This is my solution for the coding assessment.

-There are three different options how to run the program listed below.
+There are three different options how to run the program.
 Open a terminal and run one of the code blocks below.

 1. Use Docker.
 You will need docker as a prerequisite.
 Run the docker image from my public dockerhub repo and follow the prompt: